KellanClark/yobemaG/README.md

-# yobemaG
+# yoBemaG

-Gameboy spelled backwards because that makes about as much sense as my code.
-A crappy, simple, WIP Gameboy emulator I'm trying to write.
+Game Boy spelled backwards because that makes about as much sense as my code.
+A crappy, simple, WIP Game Boy emulator I'm trying to write.
 I'm not even trying to make this cross platform right now, so don't even attempt to run this on a non Linux computer.

 ## Features
 * Full CPU implementation